hlynch/Biometry2021/docs/Week-5-lecture.md

 **Step #6**: Interpret the p-value.
 Use the p-value to determine whether to reject the null hypothesis (or, alternatively, to decide that the null hypothesis cannot be rejected).

 Note that these steps apply for both parametric and non-parametric statistics.
 The same basic steps also apply whether the test statistic follows a known distribution under the null hypothesis or whether the distribution under the null hypothesis needs to be generated by randomization (randomization test).

 The basic idea underlying all statistical tests: What is the probability that I would get a test statistic as large or larger (as produced by the data) if the null hypothesis was true (this is the ''p-value'').
 To answer this question we need (1) a test statistic and (2) a distribution under the null hypothesis.

 p-value = P(data|H0)

-Remember – the p-value is a statement about the probability of getting your data if the null hypothesis were true.
-It is NOT a statement about the probability that the null hypothesis is true.
+**Remember – the p-value is a statement about the probability of getting your data if the null hypothesis were true.
+It is NOT a statement about the probability that the null hypothesis is true.**

 Not all tests are created equal!!
-Tests differ in their power to detect differences, and their efficiency.
+Tests differ in their power to detect differences and their "efficiency".
 The balance between power and efficiency depends on the specific situation; we will discuss this more next week.

 To get some practice in constructing and executing hypothesis tests, we are going to go over 4 classic and frequently used hypothesis tests: